ipsamanhas/TaskRhythm/README.md

 # TaskRhythm

-TaskRhythm is a human-centered productivity web application that helps students schedule academic tasks based on their natural energy levels instead of rigid time blocks, reducing burnout and guilt while improving productivity.
+TaskRhythm is a human-centered productivity web application that helps students schedule academic tasks based on their natural energy levels rather than rigid time blocks.
+By aligning work with energy rhythms, TaskRhythm aims to reduce burnout and guilt while supporting sustainable productivity.

 ## 🌟 Features